Image Counterfactual Sensitivity Analysis for Detecting Unintended Bias: Results

 Our approach involves traversing directions in latent code space to generate images that vary smoothly along some factor of variation.
 We performed a simple sanity check to ensure that images generated from nearby latent codes are consistently classified by the smiling classifier.
 First, we construct a large set of generated images that are classified as smiling.
 Then we generate new images by sampling latent codes uniformly from lines connecting two different codes of the generated images.
 We find that 98\% of the new images are also classified as smiling.
 We similarly test this for images classified as not smiling and find the same results.

-Next, we assess the sensitivity of the smiling classifier to the counterfactual face attribute manipulation, using the measures proposed in \secc{measure}.
-Recall, we can use attribute vector $d_a$ to manipulate attribute $a$ in an image.
-For example, given image $x = G(z)$, we can lighten hair color by generating Conversely, generating will darken hair color in the image. \fig{psmile_change} plots the sensitivity $S_f(i*d_a)$ for all attributes $a$ in the CelebA dataset and for $i \in [-1, 1]$.
-Interestingly, we observe that linear changes to $z$ result in linear changes in the output of the classifier.
+Next, we assess the score sensitivity of the smiling classifier to the counterfactual face attribute manipulation, using the measure proposed in Section~\ref{secc:score_sensitivity}.
+Specifically, we use different multiples of attribute vector $\mathbf{d_a}$ to manipulate attribute $a$ in an image.
+For example, given image $\x = G(\z)$, we can increase the degree of makeup on the face by generating

-Next, we consider the actual change in classification that results from perturbing images in direction $d_a$. \fig{class_flips} in the Appendix plots these results for a large set of CelebA attributes.
-Blue bars plot $S_y^{1 \rightarrow 0}$, i.e., the frequency with which images originally classified as smiling are subsequently classified as not smiling after manipulating images with the attribute vector.
-Red bars indicate $S_y^{0 \rightarrow 1}$, i.e., the frequency with which images originally classified as not smiling are subsequently classified as smiling after manipulating images with the attribute vector.
-The left hand side of the plot indicates the effect of negatively shifting along $d_a$, i.e. $S_y(-d_a)$ and the right hand side indicates the effect of positively shifting along $d_a$, i.e. $S_y(d_a)$.
-Note that whereas \fig{psmile_change} plots classifier sensitivity for incremental shifts along $d_a$, here we plot the effects of a unit step in either the positive or negative direction.

-There are several attributes in the CelebA dataset that one might consider from a fairness perspective.
-We summarize these results in \tab{flips}.
-For example, the \texttt{Young} attribute captures something related to age.
-Again, we emphasize that the attribute vector $d_{\texttt{Young}}$ reflects how the young attribute was operationalized and measured within the CelebA dataset.
-Category boundaries of $\texttt{Young}=1$ and $\texttt{Young}=0$ are contingent on the annotators and the distribution of faces that fall into each category in dataset might not accurately represent faces of different ages in the real world.
-That said, our results indicate the smiling classifier is sensitive to the \texttt{Young} direction, with $7\%$ of images changing from a smiling to not smiling classification as a result of manipulating the images in this direction.
-In contrast, only $2.6\%$ of images flip from a not smiling to smiling classification.